nicor88/dbt-docker/README.md

 ## Commands
 * `make build`: build the image
-* `make test-build`: build the image, and then it run `dbt --version` to check that everything works properly
+* `make test-build`: build the image, and then run `dbt --version` to check that everything works properly
+* `make dhub-push`: push the image to Dockerhub